-- 31. Are the reporting requirements for CAREER awards the same as for other NSF awards? - 32.
-What types of supplemental funds are available for CAREER awards? - 33.
-What happens to my CAREER award if I leave my academic appointment for a position that is tenured, tenure-track, or tenure-track-equivalent at a CAREER-eligible institution? - 34.
-What happens to my CAREER award if I leave my academic appointment for a position that is neither tenured, tenure-track, nor tenure-track-equivalent; or for a position at a new organization that is not CAREER-eligible? - 35.
-What happens to my CAREER award if I am unable to continue the project?
+- 35. Are the reporting requirements for CAREER awards the same as for other NSF awards? - 36.
+What types of supplemental funds are available for CAREER awards?

+- 37. What happens to my CAREER award if I leave my academic appointment for a position that is tenured, tenure-track, or tenure-track-equivalent at a CAREER-eligible institution? - 38.
+What happens to my CAREER award if I leave my academic appointment for a position that is neither tenured, tenure-track, nor tenure-track-equivalent; or for a position at a new organization that is not CAREER-eligible? - 39.
+What happens to my CAREER award if I am unable to continue the project due to health/medical/family or other personal issues?